-- While pasta is cooking, heat 3 teaspoons olive oil in a large saucepan over high heat.
+- While pasta is cooking, heat 3 teaspoons olive oil in a large, nonstick saucepan over high heat.
 Add the mushrooms and cook until well browned.
 Transfer the mushrooms to a plate and set aside.

 - In the same pan, heat the remaining teaspoon olive oil.
 Add the sausage, green bell pepper, and onion, along with a good pinch salt and pepper.
 Cook until the veggies just start to soften and the sausage is browned.